ericsweet3/MechaCar_Statistical_Analysis/README.md

 # MechaCar Statistical Analysis

 For this analysis, I explored MechaCar data and compared it versus its competitors to find what it did better than them.
 I worked with Excel files and loaded them into RStudio to parse through them and run statistical analysis'.
-You will find my findings below.
+You will find my findings below, as well as an included picture.

 ## Linear Regression to Predict MPG